mansunkuo/code-stingray/README.md

-# code-stingray
+# Code Stingray

-code-stingray is a lightweight CLI that leverages GenAI for code review, seamlessly integrating with both GenAI models and CI/CD tools.
+Code Stingray is a lightweight CLI that leverages GenAI for code review, seamlessly integrating with both GenAI models and CI/CD tools.

 ## Installation
 Install with pip: